dsl-logo

 To create a successful budget, you must keep it current and actively refer to it.
 To keep your budget spreadsheet current, review and update it at least once a week.

 This means checking in on your spending and always updating your fixed expenses as they increase or decrease.
 The moment you cancel say a Netflix subscription, update your budget spreadsheet.
 The moment your insurance premiums (like health insurance) increase, update your budget spreadsheet.
+The same goes if an introductory car insurance discount expires.

 Over time you will become confident you are adhering to your budget.
 As your confidence grows, you will likely only need to refer to your budget each time you get paid!